Aman235-code/Aman235-code/README.md

 - 👋 Hi, I’m @Aman235-code
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning programming languages
+- 🌱 I’m currently learning the front end development languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on (No collaboration)
-- 📫 How to reach me ...
+- 📫 How to reach me (next words coming soon)

 <!---
 Aman235-code/Aman235-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.